Easiest Medical Schools to Get Into

 Acceptance Rate: 23%

-UMass Medical School has one of the most diverse curricula in the country.
-With such a prestigious history, UMass Medical School has managed to maintain its reputation for excellence and affordability by staying true to its mission of providing excellent and affordable medical education.
+With an exceptionally diverse curriculum UMass Medical School stands out as one of the most comprehensive in the nation.
+Throughout its prestigious history, UMass Medical School has diligently upheld its esteemed standing for excellence and affordability, remaining steadfastly dedicated to its mission of delivering exceptional medical education at an affordable cost.
 The UMass Medical School has an ambitious goal of acquiring an international presence as a leading institution for 21st center health care.

 UMass has been highly recognized by many including the U.S. News and World Report.
 UMass was ranked #10 in Best Medical Schools: Primary Care, #45 in Best Medical Schools: Research, #27 in Most Graduates Practicing in Primary Care Fields, and #74 in Most Graduates Practicing in Rural Areas.